haytok/gngc/README.md

 # How to setup

-- Create `$HOME/.gngc.toml`.
+- Create `$HOME/.gngc.toml` for credentials.
 Or, you can also optionally specify a configuration file. (such as gngc --config config/config.toml)

 ```bash
 cat << EOF > $HOME/.gngc.toml